codepath/android_guides/Using-the-App-Toolbar.md

 ## Overview

-`ToolBar` was introduced in Android Lollipop, API 21 release and is the spiritual successor of the [[ActionBar|Defining-The-ActionBar]].
+`Toolbar` was introduced in Android Lollipop, API 21 release and is the spiritual successor of the [[ActionBar|Defining-The-ActionBar]].
 It's a `ViewGroup` that can be placed anywhere in your XML layouts.
-ToolBar's appearance and behavior can be more easily customized than the ActionBar.
+Toolbar's appearance and behavior can be more easily customized than the ActionBar.

 <img src="http://i.imgur.com/0auGknf.png" width="500" />

-ToolBar works well with apps targeted to API 21 and above.
-However, Android has updated the AppCompat support libraries so the ToolBar can be used on lower Android OS devices as well.
-In AppCompat, ToolBar is implemented in the `android.support.v7.widget.Toolbar` class.
+Toolbar works well with apps targeted to API 21 and above.
+However, Android has updated the AppCompat support libraries so the Toolbar can be used on lower Android OS devices as well.
+In AppCompat, Toolbar is implemented in the `android.support.v7.widget.Toolbar` class.

 There are two ways to use Toolbar:

  1. Use a `Toolbar` as an Action Bar when you want to use the existing ActionBar facilities (such as menu inflation and selection, `ActionBarDrawerToggle`, and so on) but want to have more control over its appearance.
  2. Use a standalone `Toolbar` when you want to use the pattern in your app for situations that an Action Bar would not support; for example, showing multiple toolbars on the screen, spanning only part of the width, and so on.

-### ToolBar vs ActionBar
+### Toolbar vs ActionBar

-The ToolBar is a generalization of the [[ActionBar system|Defining-The-ActionBar]].
-The key differences that distinguish the `ToolBar` from the `ActionBar` include:
+The Toolbar is a generalization of the [[ActionBar system|Defining-The-ActionBar]].
+The key differences that distinguish the `Toolbar` from the `ActionBar` include:

- * `ToolBar` is a `View` included in a layout like any other `View`
+ * `Toolbar` is a `View` included in a layout like any other `View`
  * As a regular `View`, the toolbar is easier to position, animate and control
- * Multiple distinct `ToolBar` elements can be defined within a single activity
+ * Multiple distinct `Toolbar` elements can be defined within a single activity

-Keep in mind that you can also configure any `ToolBar` as an Activity’s ActionBar, meaning that your standard options menu actions will be display within.
+Keep in mind that you can also configure any `Toolbar` as an Activity’s ActionBar, meaning that your standard options menu actions will be display within.

 Note that the ActionBar continues to work and if **all you need is a static bar at the top** that can host icons and a back button, then you can safely continue to use `ActionBar`.

-### Using ToolBar as ActionBar
+### Using Toolbar as ActionBar

 To use Toolbar as an ActionBar, first ensure the AppCompat-v7 support library is added to your application `build.gradle` (Module:app) file: